1946 To 1999

 Company Description Submit New Info

 Dokorder produced reel to reel tape recorders from 1961 to 1980 which were manufactured in Japan.
-These tape recorders targeted the consumer, studio and semi-pro market.
+These tape recorders targeted the consumer and studio market.
 The early models of Dokorder tape recorders used tube electronics and later on they transitioned to solid-state tape recorders.
 The company produced both 2 and 4 track machines available in 110-120v, 220-240v & Multi voltages.

 1946 – Osaka Denki Onkyo K.K founded (not related to Nippon Denki Onkyo, which became Denon).

 1960 – Dokorder name brand introduced with the PT-36B-W R-R, AC or battery operated and a PT-36BX